Published Survey

 - Non-Science Course Prerequisites: Yes

-Students entering this program are required to complete a Bachelor degree prior to matriculation.
+Students entering this program are required to complete a bachelor's degree prior to matriculation.
+A grade of C- or higher is required in all course prerequisites, with no exceptions.

 Yes